 Move over, duct tape, there’s another tape that has nearly as many uses.
-Double-sided tape can be used to adhere any two surfaces you want to stick together tightly—without the need for glue or nails—in crafting, household, industrial, or manufacturing applications.
+Double-sided tape can be used to adhere any two surfaces a user wants to stick together tightly—without the need for glue or nails—in crafting, household, industrial, or manufacturing applications.

-With so many products to choose from, it can be hard to select the best double-sided tape for your projects.
-We’ve done the legwork for you and came up with this comprehensive review to help you make the right purchase.
+With so many products to choose from, it can be hard to select the best double-sided tape for a project.
+We’ve done the legwork with this comprehensive review, aiming to help shoppers make the right purchase.

-- BEST BANG FOR THE BUCK: Phinus Double Sided Tape 2 Pack
+- BEST BANG FOR THE BUCK: Phinus Clear Waterproof Double-Sided Mounting Tape

 - BEST FOR FABRIC: Scotch Essentials Wardrobe Tape Strips